 3. One or two (1-2) waterproof mattress protectors.
 One is necessary, but having two is nice.
 For a list of top crib mattress protectors, read this article on Babylist.com.

 4. Two to four (2-4) fitted crib sheets (or bassinet or bedside sleeper sheets).
 Yes, only the fitted bottom sheets.
 No top sheets necessary.
 Babies can go through sheets like they do their clothes.
 Consequently, having at least two sheets makes life much easier.
 We personally loved the chamois crib sheets by Pottery Barn Kids as well as their cotton sheets.
 All wore well and looked just as good two years in as the day we bought them.
+They have really beautiful patterns that are pretty and whimsical.
+(We are Bumbershoots by Nana and we love pretty and whimsical!)
+American Blossom Linens also makes high-quality, beautiful sheets that wear well.
+Their sheets are 100% organic, chemical-free (which makes them really soft), and environmentally friendly.
+Right now, they have two colors: white and neutral.

 Pro-tip: Place a mattress protector on the mattress, then a fitted sheet, then another protector, then another fitted sheet, creating two complete layers.
 That way, if baby’s diaper leaks or if baby spits up or has a blow-out in the middle of the night, you can simply strip off the soiled set to have fresh sheets waiting.
 That helps you get back to sleep sooner.
 Always a win!